Portishead railway station: Future

-A new station has been proposed, to be located 600 m east of the town centre.In April 2019 the Department for Transport committed £31.9 million to cover the shortfall in finance for MetroWest Phase 1, meaning that funding for the new station and reopened line has now been secured.
+A new station has been proposed, to be located 600 m east of the town centre.
+In April 2019 the Department for Transport committed £31.9 million to cover the shortfall in finance for MetroWest Phase 1, meaning that funding for the new station and reopened line has now been secured.
 In November 2019 North Somerset Council submitted a Development Consent Order (DCO) application to the Planning Inspectorate, which seeks powers to build and operate the disused section of railway from Portishead to Pill, gain environmental consent to undertake works to the existing freight railway through the Avon Gorge and obtain powers for the compulsory acquisition of land.
 In June 2023 the Portishead Railway Group (a local lobbying body) reported that "Work is under way on GRIP 5 and the Full Business Case, which will occupy all of 2023, with Government and local authority approval of the business case lasting into 2024".

 In February 2025, it was announced that the final funds to complete the project had been secured, with work due to start in Summer 2025.

 In July 2025, the Transport Secretary Heidi Alexander confirmed that the government would provide financial backing if the project went over budget, which is expected to cost £182.21 million, including a central government contribution of £47 million.
 The money will pay for the new station and track, plus work to make the existing track between Pill and Bristol suitable for passenger trains.
+The new station is currently expected to open in 2028.